learnables/learn2learn/examples/vision/README.md

 **Results**

+The *mini*-ImageNet file can easily be adapted to obtain results on Omniglot and CIFAR-FS as well.

 | Dataset       | Architecture | Ways | Shots | Original | learn2learn |
 |---------------|--------------|------|-------|----------|-------------|
 | Omniglot      | CNN          | 5    | 5     | 99.5%    | 99.5%       |